Discounts That Scale With You

 An illuminated mirror not only saves space, as the light is built into the mirror fixture but is also good for task lighting.
 It creates the perfect space, especially for applying makeup.

-Spotlights offer a particularly discreet lighting system and with several scattered across the ceiling, can give a less harsh effect than a single overhead strip light.
+Spotlights offer a particularly discreet lighting system.
+They look best with several scattered across the ceiling.
+Can give a less harsh effect than a single overhead strip light.

-One of the more unusual forms of bathroom lighting, LED floor lights can create a real ambience.
+One of the more unusual forms of bathroom lighting, LED floodlights can create a real ambience.
 These are often effective in conjunction with some carefully placed wall lamps or perhaps a lit mirror.